Key to Bible Prophecy

 Introduction to Chapter 6

 The sixth chapter of Daniel is another target for critics.
 The main point of attack is the person mentioned in the very first verse, Darius the Mede.
 The fact of Cyrus became king over Babylon is well documented in the Bible and outside of the Bible.
-The person of Darius the Mede, mentioned in Daniel chapters 5,6,9 and 11 is not found outside of the Bible.
+The person of Darius the Mede, mentioned in Daniel chapters 5, 6, 9 and 11 is not found outside of the Bible.
 Critics of the Bible and Daniel in particular have used this lack of secular confirmation as an opportunity to attack the credibility of the book.

 Daniel chapter 6, follows chapter 5 chronologically.
 In chapter 5 after the fall of Babylon we are introduced to Darius the Mede.
 In understanding the relationship between the Persian and Median kingdoms, we need to understand Cyrus was half Persian and half Median.
 His mother was the daughter of the king of the Medes, who ruled over the Persians.
 Cyrus became ruler when he rallied the Persians in rebellion against his grandfather, the Median king, Astyages.
 According to Herodotus, Cyrus’ mother was Mandane daughter of Astyages who was married to Cambyses, Cyrus’ father, and vassal of Media.

 Cyrus became head of Persia and rebelled against his grandfather.
-Median generals sided with Cyrus allowing him to overthrow his grandfather in 550 B.C., eleven years before Chapter 6 of Daniel.
+Median generals sided with Cyrus allowing him to overthrow his grandfather in 550 B.C., eleven years prior to Chapter 6 of Daniel.
 The problem with Daniel and recorded history outside the bible is the lack of historical confirmation about Darius the Mede.
 According to the Nabonidus Chronicle, as itemized by D.J.
 Wiseman, the following events occurred.

 Babyon was conquered by Ugbaru, the governor of Gutium, who led the army of Cyrus and entered the city of Babylon on the night of Belshazzar’s feast.
 Nabonidus, who was Belshazzar’s father, had fled Babylon the day before only to be captured and later die in exile.
 When Babylon fell to Ugbaru on October 11, 539 B.C., Cyrus himself had remained with other troops at Opis, and not until eighteen day later, October 29, 539 B.C., did he actually arrive in Babylon.
 A man by the name of Gubaru was appointed by Cyrus to rule in Babylon.
 Eight days after the arrival of Cyrus, Ugbaru died.
 [1]